Australia · 2026

 Very Low Risk

-ADI-insured savings with bonus interest rates for regular deposits.
-Government guaranteed up to $250,000 per ADI.
+FCS-protected savings accounts with bonus interest rates for meeting monthly conditions.
+Government guaranteed up to $250,000 per account holder per ADI under the Financial Claims Scheme.

 Key Considerations